-Applications and supporting documents (see below) must be submitted through Stanford’s Office of Graduate Admissions and time-stamped by December 5, 2017.
+Applications and supporting documents (see below) must be submitted through Stanford’s Office of Graduate Admissions by December 4, 2018.

 Applications are evaluated based on the applicant's commitment to and aptitude for a career in health policy research as demonstrated via transcripts, and described in a statement of purpose, relevant work and research experience, and letters of recommendation.
 The Graduate Record Examination (GRE) is required.
 Applicants from non-English speaking countries should provide evidence of competence in English on the Test of English as a Foreign Language (TOEFL).

 (For further information on GRE and TOEFL requirements and exemptions, please see: https://gradadmissions.stanford.edu/about/frequently-asked-questions/gre-and-toefl.)

 Required Supporting Documents (to be submitted to Stanford’s central application form):